MLH-Fellowship/Social-BERTerfly/README.md

   `pip install -r requirements.txt`
 (you can install the packages in a virtualenv if you prefer)

+- Add your Twitter API keys and authorization credentials in the .env file.
+To get Twitter API key you can refer to this article - https://developer.twitter.com/en/docs/twitter-api/getting-started/getting-access-to-the-twitter-api

+- Create a new folder "twitter_data" in the same directory to store the fetched tweets.

 - Run the following in your terminal:

   `flask run`